Current Research

 The cerebellum is important in implicit and procedural learning, and these learning mechanisms are particularly crucial during early development.
 We conduct behavioral, structural and functional neuroimaging, and clinical studies to understand the role of the cerebellum in cognitive development.

-The Cerebellum & Neurodevelopmental Disorders
+The Cerebellum & Neurodevelopmental conditions

 Collaborators